jshafto/app_academy_notes/w2_learning_obectives.md

 let sayMeow = cat.purrMore;
 console.log(sayMeow()); // TypeError: this.purr is not a function

-// we can now use the built in Function.bind to ensure our context, our `this`,
+// we can use the built in Function.bind to ensure our context, our `this`,
 // is the cat object
 let boundCat = sayMeow.bind(cat);

-// we still *need* to invoke the function boundCat(); // prints "meow"
+boundCat(); // prints "meow"
 ```
-   - bind can also work with arguments, so you can have a version of a function with particular arguments and a particular context. the first arg will be the context aka the `this` you want it to use. the next arguments will be the functions arguments that you are binding
+   - `bind` can also work with arguments, so you can have a version of a function with particular arguments and a particular context. the first arg will be the context aka the `this` you want it to use. the next arguments will be the functions arguments that you are binding
-      - if you just want to bind it to those arguments in particular, you can use `null` as the first argument (would you be able to rebind it if needed? could it still accept a `this  ` if you bound it that way??)
+      - if you just want to bind it to those arguments in particular, you can use `null` as the first argument, so the context won't be bound, just the arguments
 - Given a code snippet, identify what `this` refers to
    - important to recognize the difference between scope and context
       - scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope (which itself has pointers to new scopes until you reach the global scope. so you can think about a whole given block's scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)